fanzhe/zlib/README.md

 * Enumeration of all subgraphs of a graph with pre-defined size.

-* Equivalent class of a graph.
+* Neighborhood equivalent class of a graph.

-* Subgraph isomorphism testing (Turbo + Ullmann) between two graphs.
+* Subgraph isomorphism testing (Turbo + Ullmann).

 * Integration of VFLib (http://www.cs.sunysb.edu/~algorith/implement/vflib/implement.shtml).

-* Cyclic group based encryption for subIso (TBA).
+* Cyclic group based encryption scheme, a homomorphic encryption method supports both partially additions *and* multiplications.